 Her choreography has been performed by Sacramento Ballet, New York Theatre Ballet, ARC Dance Seattle, Tallahassee Ballet, Bowen McCauley Dance, Black Rock City Ballet, Santa Cruz Ballet Theatre, Perry-Mansfield, Florida State University, and University of Washington.
 Her work was selected for performances at Brooklyn’s Dumbo Dance Festival and the Boston Contemporary Dance Festival.

 She directed, choreographed, edited, and danced in a short experimental dance film, Convergence, which screened at ADF’s International Screendance Festival (NC); DesArts//DesCinés International Videodance Competition (France), Sans Souci Festival of Dance Cinema (CO), Outlet Dance Project Film Festival (NJ), Dance Film Day at Performance Works NW (OR), Movies by Movers Film Festival (NC), World Dance Alliance Digital Dance Concert (HI), and Opening Doors Film Festival (WA).
 She was co-director, co-choreographer, and co-editor, with Gabriel Williams, of Fledgling, a short dance film shot on location at Perry-Mansfield.
 Fledgling screened at Tampa Bay Arts and Entertainment Film Showcase, 19th Annual California Independent Film Festival, Amarcord Arthouse Television and Video Festival (IL), and Dance on Film Series at the Bud Werner Memorial Library (CO).
-Fledgling was Dance Teacher Magazine’s December Video of the Month.
-Her third short dance film, InterState, co-directed with Gabriel Williams, will be screening at the Jacksonville Dance Film Festival and ScreenDance Festival Sweden, 3rd Braga International Video Dance Festival (Portugal), Light Moves Festival of Screendance (Ireland), Thessaloniki Cinedance International Festival (Greece); Mexico City Videodance Festival; Los Angeles Dance Shorts, Benicia Film Festival, Front and Main Film Festival (CA, Audience Award), Benicia Film Festival (CA), Sans Souci Festival of Dance Cinema (CO); and EnCore Dance on Film.
+Fledgling was Dance Teacher Magazine’s December 2016 Video of the Month.
+Her third short dance film, InterState, co-directed with Gabriel Williams, will be screening in 2018 at the Jacksonville Dance Film Festival, ScreenDance Festival Sweden, 3rd Braga International Video Dance Festival (Portugal), Light Moves Festival of Screendance (Ireland), Thessaloniki Cinedance International Festival (Greece); Mexico City Videodance Festival; Los Angeles Dance Shorts, Benicia Film Festival, Front and Main Film Festival (CA, Audience Award), Benicia Film Festival (CA), Sans Souci Festival of Dance Cinema (CO); and EnCore Dance on Film.
 It was a finalist in the Alternative Film Festival and will be featured in the Berlin-based magazine WomenCinemakers.

 Ilana has presented papers on community engagement at the Hawaii International Conference of Arts and Humanities, the World Dance Alliance Conference in Honolulu, Hawaii, the World Dance Alliance Global Summit in St. John’s, Newfoundland, Canada, and the National Dance Education Organization’s Annual Conference in San Antonio, TX.